jacopotarantino/crowdfunding/readme.txt

 * Fix: Don't kill the frontend form submission when there are no errors.
 * Fix: Save campaign author/organization on frontend form submission.
+* Fix: Properly save preview image and/or video on frontend form submission.

 = 0.4: March 12, 2013 =